Facebook pixel Introducing Sources: Adding Dropped Quotes | Tutoring Resources

 Hacker, Diana.
 Instructor’s Edition: Rules for Writers.
 5th ed.
 Boston: Bedford/St. Martin’s, 2004.

-Learn more about the "Quote Sandwich" by reviewing this handout.
+Learn more about the "Quote Sandwich".

 Back to top